 "Baritone Nmon Ford was outstanding as Jochanaan.
 His opening lines were surprisingly powerful, sung as they were from under the stage in the cistern.
 But he sang with resonant dignity throughout."

 "Nmon Ford’s lyrical baritone was effective in his passages of religious fervor … he was a striking, gaunt zealot…"

 "Equally gripping was the terrific baritone Nmon Ford...his anger was palpable as he declared his plan for vengeance, and his presence electrified whenever he was on the stage."

 Janelle Gelfand, USA Today Cincinnati

-Nmon Ford opens the 2017-18 season with his appearance at Atlanta Symphony in the role of Iago Otello.
-He travels to Kansas City Symphony for performances of Brahms Requiem and then to London appearing in Bernstein’s Songfest cycle with the BBC Symphony Orchestra at the Barbican Centre.
-At Madison Opera the artist sings the role or Riolobo Florencia en el Amazonas.
+Recent highlights include his appearance at Atlanta Symphony in the role of Iago Otello, Kansas City Symphony for Brahms Requiem and in London appearing in Bernstein’s Songfest with the BBC Symphony Orchestra at the Barbican Centre.
+At Madison Opera the artist appeared as Riolobo Florencia en el Amazonas.

 This biography is for information only and should not be reproduced.